dcgubbins/Istio_dne/Istio_lab3_Instal_myhero.md

 The Manifests can be found here xxxxxxxxxxxxx on github

-Create a Directory on you laptop
+Create a directory on you laptop
 ```
 mkdir Istio
 ```